aaagab/nargs/readme.md

 ## Glossary
 - **Generic Package Manager (GPM)**: References to the Generic Package Manager can be found throughout this documentation.
 The Generic Package Manager is an ongoing project that is not available publicly yet.
 For instance `gpm.json` file refers to main configuration file from package managed by the Generic Package Manager.
 The import statement `from ..gpks.nargs import Nargs` is also related to GPM.
 Nargs is a standalone module and does not need the Generic Package Manager, however Nargs Module is needed in order to continue the Generic Package Manager development.
-- **user**: Developer who create a program that use Nargs as a module.
+- **user**: Developer who creates a program that uses Nargs as a module.
-- **end-user**: Person that interact on the command-line with a program using Nargs module.
+- **end-user**: Person that interacts on the command-line with a program using Nargs module.
-- **Host Program**: Program created by user that import Nargs as a module.
+- **Host Program**: Program created by user that imports Nargs as a module.
 - **arguments**: In code arguments are objects from Nargs CliArg class.
 In definition arguments are tree nodes with properties and children arguments.
 On the command-line arguments are selected by typing their aliases.
 - **arguments siblings level**: Arguments are defined with a tree structure where executable (i.e.: `main.py`) is generally the root argument.
 Nested arguments can be defined at will from the root argument.
 Each argument is on a siblings level.
 Root argument is siblings level 1, then its children are on siblings level 2, and siblings level continue incrementing if more children of children are added.
 - **arguments aliases**: User calls arguments on the command-line with arguments' aliases.
 For a given argument `arg_one` aliases may be `--arg-one, -a, argone, arg-one`.
 Arguments' aliases are only unique at their siblings level.